Zilean12/Calculator/README.md

 ## Features

 - **Basic Arithmetic Operations:** Perform addition, subtraction, multiplication, and division calculations.
-- **Responsive Design:** The calculator is designed to be responsive and works well on various screen sizes.
 - **Clear and Intuitive Interface:** The keypad layout makes it easy to input numbers and perform calculations.

 ### Using the Calculator: